-The owner of Rugby Fitted Kitchens comes out fighting following criticism of his approach to installation
+Trevor Scott, the owner of Rugby Fitted Kitchens, comes out fighting following criticism of his approach to installation

 Looks like I succeeded in poking the hornets’ nest last month [April, pg25], judging by the lengthy response from BiKBBI CEO Damian Walters in the same issue [pg33] and Diane Berry’s this month [pg5].
 But guess what?
 I can’t agree with either of you, although isn’t that the beauty of free speech.
 On this one, I guess, we’re all right and wrong at the same time.